asnazizi/MazeGameCPP/README.md

 Notes:
 - Server used for testing is academy21.
-- SampleI/O pdf may be located in sample directory.
+- Sample I/O pdf may be located in sample directory.